SoftwareAG/webmethods-api-gateway-devops/README.md

  - Clustered API Gateway with external elastic search and Kibana.
  The docker compose files for these different deployment styles can be found at https://github.com/SoftwareAG/webmethods-api-gateway/tree/master/samples/docker/deploymentscripts

- ## CI/CD in API Gateway
+ ## Devops Automation and CI/CD in API Gateway
- The CI/CD and devops flow can be acheived in
+ The CI/CD and devops flow can be acheived in multiple ways.
+ ### Using webMethods Deployer and Asset Build environment
+  API Gateway asset binaries can be build using Asset Build environment and promoted across stages using WmDeployer.
+More information on this way of CI/CD and Devops automation can be found at http://techcommunity.softwareag.com/pwiki/-/wiki/Main/Staging%2C+Promotion+and+DevOps+of+API+Gateway+assets
+ ### Using API Gateway promotion management.
+  The promotion APIs that are exposed by API Gateway can be used for the devops automation.
+More information on these APIs can be found at https://github.com/SoftwareAG/webmethods-api-gateway/blob/master/apigatewayservices/APIGatewayPromotionManagement.json

 # About this repository

 This repository is a sample repository for someone to get started with a DevOps flow for API Gateway assets.
 One can clone this repository then modify it to suite their organizational needs.
+The samples in this repository use the API Gateway Promotion APIs for automation of the Devops flow.

 The repository has the following folders

   - apis : Contains the API Gateway assets of the organization
   - configuration : Contains staged specfic API Gateway Administration configurations.
   - deployment-descriptor : Contains staged specific docker compose files to create API Gateway environments.